 PRO TIP: Ask your demolition contractor to visit your site first and create a comprehensive quote.
 The quote should be detailed and include absolutely everything in the demolition project.
 This includes such variables as cost of permits, cost of labour and equipment, cost of removing materials and estimated worth of salvageable items.

 If you live on a busy road, or near shops or schools, the local traffic maybe affected by demolition and construction of your new home.
-Please ask your Eden Brae KDR expert to help you with traffic management costs by calling 1300 NEW HOUSE
+Please ask your Eden Brae KDR expert to help you with traffic management costs by calling 1300 645 860

 If you have chosen a reputable demolition contractor they should be fully licensed and also insured against any damage to your neighbours’ property, their structures and the surrounding environment.